Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Results

-These holes serve as nucleation sites for direct epitaxial growth.
+These pinholes serve as nucleation sites for direct epitaxial growth.
 Fig. \ref{growth} tracks the evolution of GaSb film growth on the graphene/GaSb (001) surface after native oxide desorption.
-After 0.5 monolayers (ML) of GaSb growth, AFM and SEM measurements show that the GaSb islands selectively nucleate in the pinholes ($\sim 10$ nm, Fig. \ref{growth}a) and in the larger holes (300 nm, Fig. \ref{growth}b), rather than on the graphene.
-We attribute the selective nucleation at pinholes to the fact that exposed holes to the substrate are more chemically reactive than the relatively inert graphene.
-After 2 ML of GaSb growth, nearly all of the holes have nucleated GaSb islands.
+After 0.5 monolayers (ML) of GaSb growth, AFM and SEM measurements show that the GaSb islands selectively nucleate in the $\sim 10$ nm and 300 nm pinholes rather than on the graphene (Fig. \ref{growth}a,b).
+We attribute the selective nucleation in the pinholes to the fact that exposed holes to the substrate are more chemically reactive than graphene.
+At this point we primarily observe nucleation on top of exposed regions of the GaSb substrate, rather than at graphene edges or underneath the graphene.
+Further experiments are required in order to comment on the possibility of edge initiated epitaxy \cite{way2018seed, xie2018coherent} or intercalation under the graphene \cite{al2016two, briggs2020atomically}, as has been observed in other systems.

+After 2 ML of GaSb growth, nearly all of the holes have nucleated GaSb islands, which we further quantify in Supplemental Fig. 7.
 After 5 ML growth, the islands begin to grow laterally (Fig. \ref{growth}a).
-At 50-100 ML, the islands begin to coalesce (Fig. \ref{growth}b).
+At 50-100 ML, the islands extend and coalesce (Fig. \ref{growth}b).
 Finally, after 200 ML a smooth GaSb film surface is recovered, with an atomic step-and-terrace morphology observed by AFM.
 Our results indicate that the holes created by native oxide desorption serve as sites for the nucleation, lateral epitaxy, and coalescence of GaSb films (Fig. \ref{growth}c).

+As a control, we also perform GaSb film grown on a graphene/GaSb (001) sample for which we do not remove the interfacial oxides.
+For this sample, we anneal to $350^\circ$C, which is below the native oxide desorption temperature.
+We find that the resulting GaSb film grown at $350^\circ$C is polycrystalline (Supplementary Figure 9).
+Therefore we conclude that removal of the native oxides is a crucial step for growing an epitaxial film.